pavelm14/lab_miscellaneous/website/README.md

 In cases of updates (revisions, new species descriptions, etc.), we provide the links to the original publications for further references.

 **Calculator:**
-Number of described and valid species: 162
+Number of described and valid species: 168
-Number of described and valid subspecies: 68
+Number of described and valid subspecies: 67

 Entheini valid species: 62
-Phocidini valid species: 100
+Phocidini valid species: 101
+Eudamini valid species: 5

 **[Phylogeny of Eudaminae](https://htmlpreview.github.io/?https://github.com/pavelm14/lab_miscellaneous/blob/main/website/eudaminae.html)**
 Tribal, subtribal and genus level phylogenetic relationships were extracted from [Li et al. (2019)](https://doi.org/10.1073/pnas.1821304116) with furher refinements inferred with our own target sequence and whole-genome resequencing data.